mayaanne/foundations/sprint-4/js-pseudocode-problem-solving.md

 ## Psuedocode

-Many of the techniques mentioned above can be applied to all sorts of (non-technical) problems, but pseudocode is coding specific and incredibly useful to help you think through problems.
+Many of the techniques mentioned above can be applied to all sorts of (non-technical) problems, but pseudocode is coding specific and incredibly useful to help you think through your code.

 Pseudocode is not actual code, but rather comments that tell you how the code will eventually look.
 It is informal, plainly written steps that form the rough draft or outline of your code.
-It involves taking a little time before you get into coding to break down your plan into small steps.
-This means you don't have to worry about coding the whole thing to work at once, but can instead focus on just coding one step at a time.
+Pseudocoding involves taking a little time before you get into writing the code to break down your plan into small steps.
+This means you don't have to worry about making the whole thing work at once, but can instead focus on just coding one step at a time.
 This can be useful for helping you break down a complicated problem, but can also be used if one developer needs to leave instructions for another to complete the code later.

 Because pseudocode is the steps rather than the code itself, you don't need to include the fine details of what needs to happen.
-It's a bit like recalling a recipe you know, you don't need all the fine details immediately, you just need to know the ingredients needed and can work the rest out when you get to it.
+It's a bit like recalling a recipe you know, you don't need all the details immediately, you just need to know the ingredients needed and can work the rest out when you get to it.
 For example, to make brownies:
 ```
 // put butter, sugar, and cocoa in bowl and then microwave
 // add eggs and vanilla and mix